 Grandma’s Mosaic China Table

 This Mosaic Table project still melts my heart.
 All the love and memories rolled into one amazing project that will give back so many memories every time I use it.
-Repurposing is a great way to also stretch you budget and what better way than to reuse what you have.
+Repurposing is a great way to stretch your budget, and what better way than to reuse what you have.
 Here’s another repurposed project you might like.
 CLICK HERE to see how I made wooden tags from old weathered fence lumber.